jacorbello/utils/README.md

 ## Adding a New Utility

-- Create a new directory for the utility within the appropriate category (e.g., github).
-- Include a README file in the utility's directory with detailed instructions on how to use it.
+To add a new utility, you can use the utility bootstrapper script located in the root directory.
+Follow these steps:

+1. Run the bootstrapper script:
+    - If you don't have Python installed, you can download it [here](https://www.python.org/downloads/).
+    - Activate the virtual environment by running `source venv/bin/activate` from the root directory.
+    - Install the required packages by running `pip install -r requirements.txt` from the root directory.
+    - Run the bootstrap utility by running `python bootstrapper.py` from the root directory.
+2. Follow the interactive prompts to specify the category, subcategory, utility name, and file type (Python, JavaScript, or Jupyter notebook).
+3. The script will create the appropriate folder structure, main file (e.g., main.py, index.js, or Jupyter notebook), and a README.md file for the utility.
-- Add a brief description of the utility to the main README file, along with a link to the utility's directory and README.
+4. Customize the generated files as needed, and add a brief description of the utility to the main README file, along with a link to the utility's directory and README.

+Alternatively, you can manually create a new directory for the utility within the appropriate category (e.g., github), include a README file in the utility's directory with detailed instructions on how to use it, and update the main README file as described above.

 ## License